h2non/imaginary/README.md

 imaginary is almost dependency-free and only uses `net/http` native package for better [performance](#performance).

-It support multiple [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional features such as API token-based authorization, built-in gzip compression, HTTP traffic throttle limit and CORS support for direct web browser access. imaginary can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
+It support multiple [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional features such as API token-based authorization, built-in gzip compression, HTTP traffic throttle strategy and CORS support for direct web browser access. imaginary can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.

 For getting started, take a look to the [HTTP API](#http-api) documentation.